Topic-specific policies

 A: Contact your local national standards body (e.g. BSI, NIST, SNZ) to find out about any special interest groups and committees working in the information security arena.
 If you can spare the time to get involved with standards specification, development and/or review, contact your local ISO/IEC JTC 1/SC 27 representative/s to volunteer your services.

 There is a genuine opportunity for experienced professionals to influence the future directions of ISO27k if they are prepared to put in the effort and collaborate with colleagues around the world.
-Don’t wait until the standard is published to raise your criticisms and improvement suggestions: get involved in the drafting and review process!
+Don’t wait until the standard is published to express criticisms or suggest improvements: get involved in the drafting and review process!

 Top